 Exeter

 § This page gives an overview of the Exeter local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Exeter is a historic city on the River Exe, blending Roman origins, medieval architecture, and modern amenities.
 Its centre is dominated by Exeter Cathedral, surrounded by cobbled streets, shops, and cultural venues.
 The city’s historic quayside on the River Exe features converted warehouses, cafes, and walking trails, while the Royal Albert Memorial Museum highlights its heritage.
 Exeter is a gateway to Devon’s countryside, with easy access to the Exe Estuary, Dartmoor National Park, and the Jurassic Coast, combining urban vibrancy with proximity to scenic landscapes.

-The administrative boundary of Exeter can be viewed on OpenStreetMap: District Boundary of Exeter.
+The administrative boundary of Exeter can also be viewed on OpenStreetMap: District Boundary of Exeter.

 Key Facts about Exeter